ManasLeggedGym/Robust_Parallel/README.md

 # After build is finished
 ./noise_example
 ```
-## Components from [Wild ANYmal](https://leggedrobotics.github.io/rl-perceptiveloco/assets/pdf/wild_anymal.pdf) that need to be incorporated
+## Components from [Wild ANYmal](https://leggedrobotics.github.io/rl-perceptiveloco/assets/pdf/wild_anymal.pdf) that need to be incorporated into our deployment
 - *Belief Encoder Network*: A recurrent neural network (GRU /RNN) that encodes proprioceptive and exteroceptive observations into a latent belief state i.e. the terrain representation.
 This belief state allows the policy to reason over partial, noisy and temporally accumulated perception data which as a result improves robustness to sensor noise and occlusions.

 - *Teacher-Student Imitation*: The teacher policy is trained via Reinforcement Learning ( RL) with full access to privileged information in the form of the ground-truth state of the environment.
 This privileged training enables the teacher policy to discover the optimal behavior given perfect knowledge of the terrain.
 Then, a student policy is trained that only has access to information that is available in the field on the physical robot.
 The student policy is built around the belief state encoder and trained via imitation learning.
 The student policy learns to predict the teacher’s optimal action given only partial and noisy observations of the environment.